 They are not as nasty as American Greyhound on-board toilets.
 A flap seals off the holding tank.

 Do not even attempt to pee standing!

 That also helps to keep things clean.

 Citylink buses connect cities and towns within Scotland.
-As bus toilets go, these are the nicest that I have encountered.
+As bus toilets go, these and the ones in Chile are the nicest that I have encountered.
 They are constructed about like aircraft toilets, and they are very clean.

 Here we see a Citylink bus passing through Pitlochry, Scotland on the route from Edinburgh to Inverness.